 Our Story

 The Earls family changed their entire lifestyle in 2016 and moved from the city to a historic farmhouse tucked away in the Kentucky countryside.
-George had always dreamed of owning a small farm meanwhile, his wife Peggy sought after the corbels and distinctive architecture of a home filled with history and character.
-When they viewed the house with their two kids, Julian and Olivia, the slanted floors and wallpapered walls of the 1875 victorian was all they needed to see to say, "We'll take it."
-The barn, fencing, and outer structures were all built from the ground up.
+George had always dreamed of owning a farm meanwhile, his wife Peggy sought after the distinctive architecture of a home filled with history and character.

-Today, the Earls family is involved in multiple business aspects, owning a micro-goat dairy with their Nigerian Dwarf goats, creating goat milk skincare and goat milk caramel items.
+Today, the Earls family is involved in multiple business aspects, owning a micro-goat dairy with their Nigerian Dwarf goats, creating goat milk soaps, lotions, and other skincare.
 They are also providing pasture raised pork and lamb meat, and some beef alongside duck and chicken eggs.

 Background